trinodb/trino/docs/src/main/sphinx/admin/resource-groups.md

 - `group` (required): the group these queries will run in.

+All rules within a single selector are combined using a logical `AND`.
+Therefore all rules must match for a selector to be applied.

 Selectors are processed sequentially and the first one that matches will be used.

 ## Global properties